 St Patrick's Day in London

-Find your Irish roots for just the weekend and join the paddy parade on Sunday Mar 17.
+Find your Irish roots for the weekend and join the paddy parade on Sunday Mar 16 2014.
 If anyone knows how to party, it's the Irish, and on St Patrick's Day they do it bigger and better than ever.
-Follow the St Paddy's Day Parade floats and marching band, which starts in Piccadilly at 2pm, then head to Trafalgar Square for a whole load o' craic at the annual festival.
+Follow the St Paddy's Day Parade floats and marching band, which begins in Piccadilly at 2pm, then head to Trafalgar Square for a whole load o' craic at the annual festival.
 There'll be dancing, singing, Irish food, comedy and Gaelic-themed entertainment for the kids.
-Be sure to go green this Sunday.
+Be sure to go green this March.

 St Patrick's Day: what's the craic?

 St Patrick's Day (Monday March 17) is a day dedicated to the Patron Saint of Ireland.
 Along with the religious aspects of the Saint's day, the festival is traditionally celebrated with 'wearing of the green' and shamrocks.
 The biggest of the festivities take place in Ireland but St Patrick's Day is widely celebrated by Irish ex-pats around the world.
 London has marked the day with public celebrations since 2002 and these celebrations attract huge crowds of revellers.

 Join in the St Paddy's Day 2014 festivities

 In 2014 London's St Patrick's Day celebrations take place on Sunday March 16 (which means, appropriately, that some of us may be looking pretty green the day after, Monday March 17, which when St Patrick's Day actually falls).
 You don’t see people making a thing of their English roots in the run up to St George’s Day, yet as the annual celebration of Ireland’s patron saint approaches, everyone seems to discover a bit of Irish ancestry.
 It’s no mystery really.
 The Irish have always known how to party and they’re inclined to extend a warm welcome to anyone willing to enter into the spirit.